brysontyrrell/Patch-Starter-Script/readme.md

   -e <ext_att_path>, --extension-attribute <ext_att_path>
                         Path to a script to include as an extension attribute
+                        * You can include multiple extension attribute arguments --app-version <version>
+                        Provide the version of the app (override CFBundleShortVersionString) --min-sys-version <version>
-                        * You can include multiple extension attribute arguments --patch-only          Only create a patch, not a full definition
+                        Provide the minimum supported version fo macOS for this app (e.g. 10.9) --patch-only          Only create a patch, not a full definition
 ```